-Note 2 - Influent sampling for $BOD_5$ and TSS is not required when the facility does not discharge effluent during the reporting period.
+Note 2 - Influent sampling for BOD_5 and TSS is not required when the facility does not discharge effluent during the reporting period.
 Samples are to be collected prior to any treatment process.
-Calculate Percent Removal by using the following formula: [(Average Influent -Average Effluent) / Average Influent] x 100% = Percent Removal.
+Calculate Percent Removal by using the following formula: [(30-day Average Influent - 30-day Average Effluent) / 30 day Average Influent] x 100% = 30-day average Percent Removal.
 Influent and effluent samples are to be taken during the same month.
-The Average Influent and Average Effluent values are to be calculated by adding the respective values together and dividing by the number of samples taken during the month.
-Influent samples are to be collected as a grab sample.
+The 30-day Average Influent and 30-day Average Effluent values are to be calculated by adding the respective values together and dividing by the number of samples taken during the month.
+Influent samples are to be collected as a 24-hour composite sample, composed of 48 aliquots (subsamples) collected at 30 minute intervals by an automatic sampling device.
+Percent removal requirements apply only during dry weather.
+When calculating percent removal efficiencies, the City may exclude influent and effluent data from the percent removal calculations on corresponding days when rainfall exceeds 0.1 inches or snow melt is occurring in the City's service area.

-D. STANDARD CONDITIONS
+C. STANDARD CONDITIONS

 In addition to specified conditions stated herein, this permit is subject to the attached Parts I, II, & III standard conditions dated August 1, 2014, May 1, 2013, and August 1, 2019, and hereby incorporated as though fully set forth herein.
+The permittee is required to conduct biosolids testing frequency in accordance with the monitoring frequency of Table C-1 below.
+Table C-1 supersedes the requirements in Standard Conditions Part III, Section J - Monitoring Frequency Table 5.